jgalang21/card_games/README.md

 If the winner places a card after they won the last round, and the other player attempts to draw a card and nothing happens, have the winner place another card down.
 (It seems to fix a small bug that occurs).

+Disclaimer:
+I did not write the main codebase.
+All rights belong to my professors.